cybex-gmbh/transmorpher/README.md

 Take the hash of the token from the `personal_access_tokens` table and save it to GitHub secrets.
 The command also provides a `TRANSMORPHER_AUTH_TOKEN`, which should be stored securely to use in client systems.

+#### Using your custom PullPreview environment

+In addition to the GitHub Secrets, you'll need to set the `CLIENT_CONTAINER_NAME` env variable for the Transmorpher server.

+You may use the `CLIENT_NOTIFICATION_ROUTE` env variable if you have a custom notifications url, which differs from the default client implementation.

 ## License